 Other than Common Milkweed (Asclepias syriaca), butterfly weed is one of the more common species that is thought of for butterflies and in terms of milkweeds.
 Its orange flowers are distinctive and unlike most milkweeds, it lacks a milky sap.
 Butterfly Weed can be purchased in the McMullen House Bed & Breakfast Garden Shop and it is also located in the Kitchen and Weather Station gardens of the Bed & Breakfast.

-Taxonomy and History
+Taxonomy and History of Butterfly Weed (Asclepias tuberosa)

 Description and Alternative Names

 Butterfly Weed grows from 1 to 3 feet tall and has orange or yellow flowers that can bloom throughout the summer and if warm into most of the fall.
-The leaves of the plant, unlike other milkweed plants, does not contain a milky sap, are 2 to 5 inches long and about 1 inch in width.
+The leaves of the plant, unlike other milkweed plants, do not contain a milky sap, are 2 to 5 inches long and about 1 inch in width.

 Butterfly Weed is also known by pleurisy root, yellow milkweed, white-root, and silky swallow-wort.